 Application instructions For high school, homeschool and transfer students

 High school and homeschool applicants* are considered based on their probable success at Northwestern College as indicated primarily by high school grades and test scores.
-(Northwestern is test-optional, but we still encourage applicants to submit ACT/SAT or CLT scores.)
+(Northwestern is test-optional, but we still encourage all applicants to submit ACT/SAT or CLT scores; test scores are required for applicants whose high school GPA is ≤ 2.64.)
 To increase your chances of receiving the most financial aid possible, you should apply early during your senior year of high school.
 Once all the appropriate forms have been submitted, you can expect to hear from Northwestern regarding the status of your application within 2 weeks.

 * This application is for U.S. citizens or legal permanent residents (those who have an I-551 or "Green Card").